alcidesrh/laravel-generic-resource/readme.md

  Maybe you can use an existing Resource of that entity but if that Resource return more that the id and name fields then you are doing data **overfetching** that can slow down you app and it could bring others issues like memory leaks for example.

  Another solution is to make a dadicate Resource for that particular case but as the app it grows you will find yourself making a new Resource for every single case even when you need to fetch some data which no require a complex transformation.

+ ## Usage

  **Generic Resource example**: